 4. Prototyping and iterative testing

 Prototype development sits at the heart of many successful claims.
 The work usually involves building early-stage prototypes, conducting stress or destructive testing, iterating designs based on the results, and trialling alternative materials or configurations.
 This activity aligns directly with the program's concept of systematic experimentation, which is part of why it is so commonly claimed.
-Early-stage companies should review startup accounting advisory guidance to understand how prototype costs interact with the R&DTI.
+Early-stage companies should review our startup accounting advisory guidance to understand how prototype costs interact with the R&DTI.

 5. Construction and civil engineering

-Less obvious, but a meaningful area of R&D activity in Australia, with $265 million in claimed expenditure in 2022-23.
+Less obvious, but a meaningful area of R&D activity in Australia, with around $265 million in claimed expenditure in 2022-23.
 Examples include developing solutions for difficult ground conditions, designing structures under unusual constraints, solving site-specific engineering challenges, and creating new construction methodologies.

 A note of caution: not every site-specific problem is R&D. The work qualifies only where the solution genuinely cannot be determined upfront by a competent engineer using existing knowledge.
 For builders and trade businesses, our construction and trades accounting service helps separate routine site engineering from genuine R&D.